-- A. Development of the contents and time element vulnerability functions shall be based on at least one of the following: (1) insurance claims data, (2) tests, (3) rational structural analysis, and (4) post-event site investigations.
-Any development of the contents and time element vulnerability functions based on rational structural analysis, post-event site investigations, and tests shall be supported by historical data. - B. The relationship between the modeled building and contents vulnerability functions and historical building and contents losses shall be reasonable. - C. Time element vulnerability function derivations shall consider the estimated time required to repair or replace the property. - D. The relationship between the modeled building and time element vulnerability functions and historical building and time element losses shall be reasonable. - E. Time element vulnerability functions used by the model shall include time element coverage claims associated with wind, flood, and storm surge damage to the infrastructure caused by a hurricane. - Purpose: Contents and time element vulnerability functions and losses are affected by various hurricane, contents, and building characteristics.
+- A. Development of the contents and time element hurricane vulnerability functions shall be based on at least one of the following: (1) insurance claims data, (2) tests, (3) rational structural analysis, and (4) post-event site investigations.
+Any development of the contents and time element hurricane vulnerability functions based on rational structural analysis, post-event site investigations, and tests shall be supported by historical data. - B. The relationship between the modeled building and contents hurricane vulnerability functions and historical building and contents hurricane losses shall be reasonable. - C. Time element hurricane vulnerability function derivations shall consider the estimated time required to repair or replace the property. - D. The relationship between the hurricane model building, contents, and time element hurricane vulnerability functions and historical building, contents, and time element hurricane losses shall be reasonable. - E. Time element hurricane vulnerability functions used by the hurricane model shall include time element hurricane losses associated with wind, missile impact, flood, and storm surge damage to the infrastructure caused by a hurricane.

+Purpose: Contents and time element hurricane vulnerability functions and hurricane losses are affected by various hurricane, contents, and building characteristics.

-Historical contents and time element loss data are a reasonable indicator of the appropriateness of contents and time element vulnerability functions.
+Historical contents and time element hurricane loss data are a reasonable indicator of the appropriateness of contents and time element hurricane vulnerability functions.

-The documentation of the development of contents and time element vulnerability functions with respect to the methods and sources, including any use of insurance claims data (including any adjustments), post-event site investigations, rational structural analysis, and testing data and reports, support the appropriateness of the contents and time element vulnerability functions.
+The documentation of the development of contents and time element hurricane vulnerability functions with respect to the methods and sources, including any use of insurance claims data (including any adjustments), postevent site investigations, rational structural analysis, and testing data and reports, support the appropriateness of the contents and time element hurricane vulnerability functions.

-A reasonable representation of contents and time element vulnerability is necessary in order to address policies that cover contents and time element losses.
+A reasonable representation of contents and time element hurricane vulnerability is necessary in order to address policies that cover contents and time element hurricane losses.

-Policies can provide varying types of time element coverage and insurance policies may pay for time element claims irrespective of damage to the insured property.
+Policies can provide varying types of hurricane time element coverage and insurance policies may pay for hurricane time element claims irrespective of damage to the insured property.

-Relevant Forms: G-4, Vulnerability Standards Expert Certification A-6, Logical Relationship to Risk (Trade Secret item)
+Relevant Forms: G-4, Vulnerability Standards Expert Certification

+A-6, Logical Relationship to Hurricane Risk (Trade Secret Item)

-- 1. Describe any modifications to the contents and time element vulnerability component in the model since the previously accepted model. - 2.
-Provide a flowchart documenting the process by which the contents vulnerability functions are derived and implemented. - 3.
-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the contents vulnerability functions. - 4.
-Provide the total number of contents vulnerability functions.
-Describe whether different contents vulnerability functions are used for personal residential, commercial residential, manufactured home, unit location for condo owners and apartment renters, and various building classes. - 5.
-Provide a flowchart documenting the process by which the time element vulnerability functions are derived and implemented. - 6.
-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the time element vulnerability functions. - 7.
-Describe how time element vulnerability functions take into consideration the damage (including damage due to storm surge, flood, and wind) to local and regional infrastructure. - 8.
-Describe the relationship between building structure and contents vulnerability functions. - 9.
-Describe the relationship between building structure and time element vulnerability functions. - 10.
-Describe the assumptions, data (including insurance claims data), methods, and processes used to develop contents and time element vulnerability functions for unknown residential construction types and for when some of the primary characteristics are unknown.
+1. Describe any modifications to the contents and time element vulnerability component in the hurricane model since the previously-accepted hurricane model.

+- 2. Provide a flowchart documenting the process by which the contents hurricane vulnerability functions are derived and implemented. - 3.
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the contents hurricane vulnerability functions. - 4.
+Provide the total number of contents hurricane vulnerability functions.
+Describe whether different contents hurricane vulnerability functions are used for personal residential, commercial residential, manufactured homes, unit location for condo owners and apartment renters, and various building classes. - 5.
+Provide a flowchart documenting the process by which the time element hurricane vulnerability functions are derived and implemented. - 6.
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop and validate the time element hurricane vulnerability functions. - 7.
+Describe how time element hurricane vulnerability functions take into consideration the damage (including damage due to storm surge, flood, and wind) to local and regional infrastructure. - 8.
+Describe the relationship between building structure and contents hurricane vulnerability functions. - 9.
+Describe the relationship between building structure and time element hurricane vulnerability functions. - 10.
+Describe the assumptions, data (including insurance claims data), methods, and processes used to develop contents and time element hurricane vulnerability functions when: - a. residential construction types are unknown, or - b. one or more primary characteristics are unknown, or - c. one or more secondary characteristics are known, or - d. building input characteristics are conflicting.